 - a.
-In the Fall and Spring, Graduate Senators can attend two (2) Graduate student organization meetings or special events, or complete one (1) hour of tabling per constituency period.
-Any combination of these requirements will be acceptable, so long as a total of three (3) requirements are completed. - b.
+In the Fall and Spring, Graduate Senators must attend - I. Two (2) Graduate student organization meetings or special events, or - II.
+Complete one (1) hour of community service per constituency period, or - III.
+Complete one (1) hour of tabling per constituency period. - b.
+Any combination of these requirements will be acceptable, so long as a total of three (3) requirements are completed. - c.
 In Summer A and Summer B, Graduate Senators must complete any two of the requirements listed in 324.2(2)(a).